Shady-Data/04-Logic-Pseudocode_IDEs/01_pseudocode/01_Overview_Checkpoints.md

 # Checkpoint
-1.1 What is a program?
+1.1 What is a program? (some change)

 	- A set of instructions to accomplish a task.